JoeKnittel/joeknittel.github.io/_posts/2021-01-23-Composing-Our-First-Jupyter-Notebook.md

 #### Name our Notebook

-You can save your notebook using the shortcut: `Ctrl+Shift+S` or by using the `Menu Bar` way up top: `File -> Save Notebook As...`.
+You can save your notebook using the shortcut: `Ctrl+Shift+S` or by using the *Menu Bar* way up top: $\text{File} \rightarrow \text{Save Notebook As...}$.
 Go ahead and give your notebook a name, noticing the file extension, ".ipynb".
 All of our Jupyter notebooks will have this file extension.

 #### Cells

-Notice the tab containing our notebook is named with its new name, but also notice just below the `Tab Menu` at the top of the notebook the `Cell Menu` shown here:
+Notice the tab containing our notebook is named with its new name, but also notice just below the *Tab Menu* at the top of the notebook the *Cell Menu* shown here:

 ![](\images\top-of-jupyter.png)